sherpalabsio/local_sherpa/README.md

 # This rolls back the overrides made by the local env for projects
 ```

+### Aliases and functions in the env file take precedence

+Declaring an alias in the env file with the same name as an existing function
+will override the function.
+You don't need to call `unalias`.\
+The same applies to declaring functions in the env
+file with the same name as existing aliases.

 ### Running a script when leaving a directory

 It is not supported currently.
 Feel free to open a feature request.\